TL/DW: .css_day#ui-special

 Wat een beetje murb al niet kan doen.

-An article, posted almost 14 years ago filed in company, experience, interaction, product, user, verbeteren & work.
+An article, posted more than 14 years ago filed in company, experience, interaction, product, user, verbeteren & work.

 Mensen vragen mij wel eens wat ik doe.
 Zo’n gesprek loopt vaak uit in schaamte weglachende opmerkingen over dat zij ook zo veel moeite hebben met het gebruiken van de nieuwe apparatuur (veelal oudere mensen), waarop ik gelijk op kan reageren dat dat nou precies is waar ik mijn bijdrage denk te kunnen leveren.
 Jongere mensen reageren vaak zo van, uhuh… (ze zijn immers alleswetend) en beginnen over coole gadgets, waarna ze in de loop van het gesprek er ook achter komen dat de techniek toch eigenlijk niet zo werkt zoals ze wilden dat die zou werken.
 Techniek frustreert toch nog steeds te vaak.
 En dan kan dat ene apparaat wel perfect werken, toch moet er vaak ook informatie van het ene apparaat (lees ook b.v. software) naar het andere apparaat.
 En daar gaat het, ondanks dat we in dit moderne leven zo vaak informatie uitwisselen, nog vaak mis.Dus.
 Wat kan ik voor uw organisatie betekenen?
 Wel, volgens mij kan